Overview

 Overall migration solution

-This solution offers the following advantages:
+This solution has the following advantages:

 Notice